lawrie/ulx3s_retro/README.md

 Risc-V is very popular on open source FPGAs and there are many implementations of the 32-bit version of it on the Ulx3s.

 There are two implementation of Risc-V Linux on the Ulx3s board: [LiteX VexRiscv](https://github.com/litex-hub/linux-on-litex-vexriscv) written in migen and SpinalHDL, and [SaxonSoc](https://github.com/SpinalHDL/SaxonSoc/tree/dev-0.1/bsp/radiona/ulx3s/smp), written entirely in SpinalHDL.
+Here is a [video](https://www.youtube.com/watch?v=ch_RTDHCYmo&t=417s) of SaxonSoc SMP Linux on the Ulx3s board.

 Several games for the Ulx3s boards have been written in C and run on a Risc-V SoC, such as [Super Miyamoto Sprint](https://github.com/dan-rodrigues/super-miyamoto-sprint).